hriziya/simple-lamp-website-gitpod/README.md

 # Host LAMP on gitpod

-You can use this repository to run a plain website on [Gitpod](https://gitpod.io).
+You can use this repository to run a website on [Gitpod](https://gitpod.io).
+The default file being served is index.php.

 Using: